monade/circular-progress-bar/README.md

 ![](./images/howDoesItWorks/screen03.png)

-So if we want to show some of the progress we just need to rotare the half colored circle so that it starts to show in the non-clipped right side.
+So, if we want to show some progress, we just need to rotare the half colored circle so that it starts to show in the non-clipped right side.

 This process only covers the progress of the right half (from 0% to 50%), but if we apply the same reasoning for the other half and we put some logic behind the rotation, we can achieve the illusion of a circular progress bar.